 And while it’s possible to order only coffee at The Vintage Emporium, it’s unlikely that you’ll be able to pass up their scrumptious brunch menu!
 Offering super fresh smoothie bowls, eggs benedict, and other brunch classics, you’re sure to find something you love here.

-Another popular brunch spot in District 1 is Cafe Marcel.
-This lovely little French-style cafe is very popular and gets incredibly busy during breakfast and lunch hours.
-If you just want to sip a coffee and enjoy a book or some conversation, better to go later in the afternoon after the lunch crowd has died down.
-And if you would like to enjoy brunch, it’s best to make a reservation to avoid a wait (although they don’t take reservations on the weekend).
+Another extremely popular brunch spot is Cafe Marcel – This lovely little French-style cafe is located in the Thao Dien neighborhood of District 2.
+It’s not very big and it gets quite busy during breakfast and lunch hours so if you just want to sip a coffee and enjoy a book or some conversation, better to go later in the afternoon after the lunch crowd has died down.
+And if you’re planning to go for brunch, it’s best to make a reservation to avoid a wait.

 Godmother is also one of the few places in Saigon to get a grilled cheese sandwich with a side of creamy tomato soup.
 Prices are reasonable when you consider how large the portions are.
 If you want to indulge in decadent comfort brunch classics, this is the place to do it!